power of attorney notary power of attorney notary

 Common Legal Mistakes To Avoid

 Several common mistakes can render a POA invalid or less effective.
 Failure to properly notarize the document results in questions about authenticity.
 Omitting clear terms can lead to disputes about an agent’s authority.
 Not updating the POA after key life changes, such as marriage or relocation, may create complications.
-Individuals should clearly define scope and frequently review the document to remain legally sound.
+Individuals should clearly define the scope and frequently review the document to remain legally sound.

 Choosing The Right Notary